 Table of Contents

-The students of Widefield School District 3 are served by eight K-5 elementary schools, a K-5 charter school, three 6-8 junior high schools, two 9-12 high schools, and an alternative high school.
-District enrollment totals over 9,000 students.
+The students of Widefield School District 3 are served by two preschools, eight K-5 elementary schools, a K-5 charter school, three 6-8 junior high schools, two 9-12 high schools, and an alternative high school.
+District enrollment totals over 9,500 students.
 Productivity in education comes through people.
 We invest in our staff and schools to benefit our greatest resource -- our students.

 The people who live, work and raise their families in our district make living here special.
 You can appreciate the small-town feel of this community.
 Set in a 59 square mile area, the largest populated unincorporated area in Colorado, Widefield/Security has all advantages of being adjacent to Colorado Springs, a city of 450,000.
 We're also just an hour's drive to Denver.